Skip to main content

 Can you use minoxidil more than twice a day?

 You can use minoxidil more than twice a day if you wish to, but there’s no evidence that this will produce better or faster hair growth.
-You also increase the risk of experiencing side effects — in particular, hypertrichosis.
+You also increase the risk of experiencing minoxidil side effects — in particular, hypertrichosis.

 Not only that, but you’ll use more product without seeing better results, which will cost more in the long run.
 So using more than the prescribed dose isn’t generally recommended.